SpellarBot/open-data-catalog/datasets/q3b3-ezki.md

 ## Description

 Austin Energy's operating budget includes Operations & Maintenance; fuel costs; debt service payments; and cash transfers to the Capital Improvements Project fund.
-Please note: Operations and Maintenance with Fuel does not include debt service and transfers
+Please note: Operations and Maintenance with Fuel does not include debt service and transfers.
+Find more information at http://austinenergy.com/go/reports.

 ## Columns